-- ICT facilities must not be used for any business purposes other than those of the school / Trust. - Configuration information about ICT systems must not be disclosed to anyone who is not a direct employee of the Trust, should such information be requested by a 3rd party, then this should be raised to a member of CLT IT Support Team.
+- ICT facilities must not be used for any business purposes other than those of the school / Trust. - Configuration information about ICT systems must not be disclosed to anyone who is not a direct employee of the Trust.

 4. Data Security